 Forumbee and GDPR

-At Forumbee we worked hard to prepare for GDPR to ensure that we fulfill its obligations and maintain our transparency about how we process data.
-We've now completed our GDPR readiness program.
+At Forumbee we provide features and processes to fulfill GDPR obligations and maintain our transparency about how we process data.

-Here is an overview of GDPR and how we prepared for it at Forumbee:
+Here is an overview of GDPR and how we are meeting its requirements at Forumbee:

 What is GDPR?